 One study conducted at North Carolina Agricultural and Technical State University focused on the antimicrobial and antioxidant activities of specific essential oils from white wormwood, rose-scented geranium and bay laurel on fresh produce against dangerous bacteria, including Salmonella and E. coli.
 All three essential oils showed antioxidant properties, with the highest activity occurring in bay laurel essential oil.

 Other studies have come to similar conclusions, demonstrating that Laurus nobilis can defend against a range of health problems due to phytochemicals, volatile and non-volatile oils, flavonoids, tannins, sesquiterpene alcohols, and alkaloids.

 It’s also been shown in extract form to reduce expression of pro-inflammatory cytokines that can contribute to chronic conditions.

 2. May Prevent Candida and Contain Wound-Healing Benefits

-In addition to fighting candida, bay leaf has been used as an extract and in a poultice to heal wounds in rats.
+In addition to fighting candida, in animal studies bay leaf has been used as an extract and in a poultice to help heal wounds.
 While it wasn’t as effective in healing wounds as quickly or as effectively as the Allamanda cathartica.
 L. extract, the bay laurel extract did show improved wound healing compared to the control group.
-(3)